 Emissions disables state: Radio state in which the ESOMP is not emitting (e.g. before system monitoring pass, before the control channel is received, when a failure is detected, when an ESOMP is commanded to disable, and

 when the ESOMP is in a location requiring cessation of emissions).

+Enhanced channel raster: channel raster with a 10 kHz granularity in bands with a 100 kHz channel raster.